-For detailed information about the columns in the IRF table, see the Genesys Info Mart Physical Data Model for your RDBMS.
+For detailed information about the columns in the IRF table, see the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).

 How are IRFs populated?

 IRFs represent either the processing of interactions by handling resources (such as agents, selfservice IVRs, and extensions/positions without associated agents) or unsuccessful attempts to reach such a handling resource (resulting in the interaction being abandoned in queue or abandoned in routing).